dlt-science/science-notes/blogs/HED/hed.md

 - File Service: The fee for creating a file is \$0.05, updating a file is $0.05, and deleting a file is \$0.007, etc.
 - Smart Contract Service: Fees for creating a contract are $1.0, for updating a contract are \$0.026, and for making a contract call are \$0.05, etc.

-Exact service fees will be visible once finalized through the [pricing calculator](https://docs.hedera.com/hedera/networks/mainnet/fees).
+Exact service fees will be visible once finalised through the [pricing calculator](https://docs.hedera.com/hedera/networks/mainnet/fees).

 ## Hedera Consensus Service